KThinh/Speech-Emotion-Recognition-with-RAVDESS-dataset/README.md

 While the model achieves high accuracy (95%+) on the RAVDESS dataset, it's important to note that RAVDESS is a small, clean, and highly acted dataset with limited diversity in speakers, recording conditions, and naturalness of emotions.

 Therefore, this model may not generalize well to real-world audio with spontaneous emotions, background noise, varied accents, or different recording environments.
-Further training on larger, more diverse datasets (e.g., CREMA-D, EmoDB, or real-world recordings) and domain adaptation would be required for practical deployment.